awsaavedra/awsaavedra.github.io/content/resume.md

 ## Work Experience

 ***Sr. Staff Solutions Architect | Synopsys Inc | San Francisco Bay Area | 2021 - present***
-- Awarded SE of the Year 2022 for my division West region and promoted to Staff engineer beginning of 2023
-- Achieved highest division quota attainment of 163% in first year
-- Highest win rate 68% achieving 2021 for division
+- Spearheaded product security initiatives for machine learning both internally results in more ubiquitous ML usage
+- Lead LLM team initiative meetings to incorporate LLM tooling to more efficiently answer internal product queries
+- Streamlined, and documented Kubernetes deployment strategies in concert with specialist team on K8 deploy
+- Spearheaded the initiative  for high priority technology integrations like GitHub Actions for SAST and SCA
+- Mentored, and assisted in onboarding 5 senior and 2 staff engineers leading to 150% faster onboarding & product
 - Streamlined the product trial navigation process with engineer teams leading to a 200% faster proof of concept cycle
-- Shadow, mentor, and assist in onboarding 5 senior and 2 staff engineers leading to 150% faster onboarding
 - Trained engineers on infrastructure as code and modern SDLC best practices resulting in further POC alignment
-- Spearheaded the initiative  for high priority technology integrations like GitHub Actions for SAST and SCA
-- Received highest possible first year and second year performance review by manager which lead to promotion
-- Analyze, design, and implement software solutions to meet client requirements.
+- Achieved highest division quota attainment of 163% in first year
+- Awarded SE of the Year 2022 for my division region

 ***Solutions Engineer | Launchdarkly | San Francisco Bay Area | 2019 - 2020***
 - Closed 6 figures of product for the fiscal quarter during the pandemic